arrielhouston/arrielhouston/README.md

 - I enjoy using analytics in everyday life, from budgeting to business planning.
 - I’m passionate about learning new tech skills and leveling up my portfolio.
 - I got into data because I love finding patterns in real life.
-- Music is a huge part of my life — I always have a playlist for whatever I’m working on, especially when I’m coding or building dashboards.

 ---